g-male/darin-portfolio/content/about/_index.md

 ---
 Born April 7th 2000, I started drawing at age 5.

 I now enjoy bird-watching, and any kind of creative medium.
-If I had to label myself with one title, I would label myself as a Life Enthusiast.
+If I had to label myself with one title, I'd say I'm a Life Enthusiast.

 After departing from Knock Twice this year, I earn my living doing freelance content creation, and social media consulting.